madhuakula/kubernetes-goat/guide/docs/how-to-run/aws-ec2-kind-cdk.md

 ---
+sidebar_position: 7
-sidebar_label: ☁️ AWS EC2 KiND CDK
+title: ☁️ AWS EC2 KiND CDK
+slug: kubernetes-goat-on-aws-ec2-kind-cdk
 ---

 # ☸️ AWS CDK - Cloud Development Kit

 [AWS CDK](https://aws.amazon.com/cdk) uses the familiarity and expressive power of programming languages for modeling your applications.
 It provides high-level components called constructs that preconfigure cloud resources with proven defaults, so you can build cloud applications with ease.

-### Prerequisites
+## Prerequisites

-* You have `python3` installed and setup locally in your system path, [refer to the docs for installation](https://www.python.org/doc/)
+- You have `python3` installed and setup locally in your system path, [refer to the docs for installation](https://www.python.org/doc/)
-* You have installed and configured the AWS CDK locally
+- You have installed and configured the AWS CDK locally
-* Ensure you have all the required AWS permission and configuration locally
+- Ensure you have all the required AWS permission and configuration locally

-### Setup
+## Setup

-* First, clone the Kubernetes Goat repository locally by running the following command
+- First, clone the Kubernetes Goat repository locally by running the following command

 ```bash
 git clone https://github.com/madhuakula/kubernetes-goat.git
 ```

-* Navigate to the folder for setup and installation of the Kubernetes Goat using KiND
+- Navigate to the folder for setup and installation of the Kubernetes Goat using KiND

 ```bash
 cd kubernetes-goat/platforms/aws-kind-ec2-cdk